dk169/Messaging-API/README.md

 # API

-Server will listen on port `5000`, and it expose the following APIs:
+Server url is https://kasa-messaging-api.herokuapp.com, and it expose the following APIs:

 - **POST** - `/ap/users/register` - Register a new user